 A couple of weeks ago I posted about how to brine and roast a chicken where I wrote how I always assumed that everyone realized that roasting a chicken was easy and how that assumption made an “ass out of u and me.”
 My second assumption was that people also knew how easy it was to make chicken stock and did not need me to provide that information.
 Again, I was disabused of this notion.

-So, here we are with my easy-peasy recipe for home made chicken stock.
+So, here we are with my easy-peasy recipe for homemade chicken stock.
 You don’t need much more than a big soup pot, the leftover bones from that roasted chicken, and some vegetable odds and ends.
 There are a couple of options here as to how you make the stock.

-Option #1 is the recipe below where the chicken bones are roasted first with onions.
-This results in a nice rich stock with a dark brown color which is perfect for stews, some soups and darker beans where color is not important or the darker color is wanted.
-Roasting the onion also enhances the flavor of the stock.
-Within this option there is a secondary choice to be made (option “B” below) which is how you cook the stock; on the stove top or in the oven.
-On the stove top is faster and yields great results.
-Cooking the stock in the oven is a slower process but gives you a highly reduced rich stock (almost the chicken equivelent to a demi glace) without much effort.
+Within this option, there is a secondary choice to be made (option “B” below) which is how you cook the stock; on the stovetop or in the oven.
+On the stovetop is faster and yields great results.
+Cooking the stock in the oven is a slower process but gives you a highly reduced rich stock (almost the chicken equivalent to a demi-glace) without much effort.

 Option #2 is for a light clear stock.
-In this one, don’t roast the chicken bones and the onion, just skip the roasting step and put everything into the pot of water and bring to a simmer.
-This is stock you would use in a cream soup, maybe in white beans, or something which calls for a light broth.
+In this one, don’t roast the chicken bones and the onion, just skip the roasting step and put everything into the pot of water, and bring to a simmer.
+This is stock you would use in a cream soup, maybe in white beans or something which calls for a light broth.
 It still has plenty of flavor and given that it has one less step is slightly easier.
 For this one, don’t use the oven method as it might darken the color too much.

 As for the vegetables, don’t be afraid to use those limp carrots and celery from the back of the crisper bin, they will be just fine.
 I’ve been known to save the odds and ends and put them in a heavy plastic bag in the freezer until I’m ready to make stock as well.
 When I worked in a restaurant kitchen we used to throw the carrot peels, celery tops, parsley stems, and just about everything else into the stock.